 Overall, the main drivers of deforestation are shifting cultivation, followed by oil palm development (Table 8-5).
 Of the total forest converted, over 50% occurred in low-altitude forest on plains and fans (Figure 8-9), with oil palm plantation development and shifting cultivation the most significant causes of deforestation (Table 8-5).
-The highest rate of deforestation occurred in West Sepik Province, with more than double the deforestation in any other province, and most of oil palm plantation development occurred in West Sepik, West New Britain and East New Britain (Figure 8-11Figure 8-10.
-Forest converted to cropland, by forest type (2000-2018)
+The highest rate of deforestation occurred in West Sepik Province, with more than double the deforestation in any other province, and most of oil palm plantation development occurred in West Sepik, West New Britain and East New Britain (Figure 8-10 and Figure 8-11).